-Voting will be open to all who submitted a game, and will happen via the Itch.io platform for a week right after the submission period ends - between April 26th and May 3rd.
+Voting will be open to all who submitted a game, and will happen via the Itch.io platform for 13 days right after the submission period ends - between April 26th and May 9th.
 Winners will be announced on May 10th, and challenges on May 11th.

 Games will be voted on based on a given criteria: Innovation, Theme, Gameplay, Graphics, and Audio.
 The Overall ranking will be based on the summary of those.

 The short version is: anything that can run on the Web in a browser without extra plugins is considered a valid jam entry.
 It's highly advised you create new content for the jam - submitting your old demos or already finished projects makes no sense.